MasterMedo/daily-expense-manager/README.md

 ### what percentage of money is spent on groceries, activities, traveling...?

-grouping the entries by category and assigning the sum of money spent to each of them is the way to go. this can be best presented in a pie chart.
+grouping the entries by category and assigning the sum of money spent to each of them is the way to go. this can be best presented with a pie chart.

 ```python
 category_sum = []